scuzzydude/asimov/asimov.md

 [^23]: I describe how architectural genius might be handled in Monuments section.

 [^24]: Drafted the same year, I would argue that *The Dream*, who played in the more competitive Western conference, was the more dominant player during the span of their careers.
 Further proof being that the Rockets were 12-10 against the Bulls during that time.
 The counter argument is Jordan's six gold rings against Olajuwon's two, but this here narrative is about value of genius, not gold.
 Alas, they never faced each other in the playoffs, so it is purely speculation.
 I blame the Utah Jazz.
-There shall forever be a **shun** called **stockton** to represent dirty geniuses.
+There shall forever be a shun called stockton to represent dirty geniuses.

 [^25]: Want to have this debate, let's bet a case of Gatorade. "*Be Like Mike*."
 Brandon drops the microphone, debate over. "*Dream, like Hakeem*."
 That's genius.

 [^26]: My natural tendency would be to follow the Disney model and cash in, but I believe the only way I'd get *The Dream* to associate himself with this level of vanity is if we let kids come for free.
-In the 1990s when the trend was basketball sneakers that cost hundreds of dollars endorsed by superstars, Olajuwon had his own shoe line that sold for [\$35 at Wal-Mart](https://www.theguardian.com/sport/blog/2015/may/27/how-hakeem-olajuwon-tried-and-failed-to-stop-the-90s-sneaker-killings).
+In the 1990s when the trend was basketball sneakers that cost hundreds of dollars endorsed by superstars, Olajuwon sold his shoes for [\$35 at Wal-Mart](https://www.theguardian.com/sport/blog/2015/may/27/how-hakeem-olajuwon-tried-and-failed-to-stop-the-90s-sneaker-killings).
 I'm a hypothetical billionaire living the dream, so why not.
 It's just hypothetical property money.

 [^27]: Put your hand down, Canada.
 I know what you're going to say.
 If you're going to mix science fiction and rock 'n roll the only acceptable output media is narrative prose, and you'd better add some basketball for good measure.
 You oughta know, rock 'n roll can only really be about one thing.
 Nerd rock, like the definition of oxymoron.